 - a.
 No player may hook or strike an opponent's mallet unless on the same side of the opponent's mount as the ball, or in a direct line behind, and only if his or her mallet is neither over, under, nor across any part of the opponent's mount.
 The mallet may not be hooked or struck unless the opponent is in the act of hitting at the ball, or in the act of hooking or striking the player's mallet.
 The act of hitting at the ball shall include both the upward and downward phases of the stroke.
-No player may hook or strike an opponent's mallet unless the entire mallet is below the opponent's shoulder.
+The mallet may be hooked or struck but not with excessive force and only when the opponent is about to hit the ball and the mallet head is below the shoulder of the opponent.
 (Note: Although subsection (a) of Rule 28 indicates that a player may, under certain conditions, "strike" an opponent's mallet, subsection (d) should always be observed.
 Thus, the manner of "striking" intended by subsection (a), is that which is in no way dangerous or abusive to the opponent or mount and it is, therefore, a foul to strike an opponent's mallet with excessive force as in the case of slashing or swinging hard at the opponent's mallet as opposed to just bumping or pushing it off its course.) - b.
 A player may not intentionally strike a ball during play in such a way that it may cause injury to a spectator, official, or damage property. - c.
-No player may reach immediately over and across or under and across any part of an opponent's mount to hit at the ball, nor hit into or among the legs of an opponent's mount.
+No player may reach immediately over and across or under and across any part of an opponent's mount to hit at the ball, nor hit into or among the legs of an opponent's mount. - d.

-- d.
 No player may use the mallet in a manner which is dangerous or abusive to any other individual or to the player's own or another player's mount. - e.
 All players shall play with the mallet with their right hand, with the exception of left-handers registered with the USPA prior to January 1, 1974. - f.
 No player may intentionally strike the ball after the whistle or if the ball is otherwise out of play.
 If a hit occurs after a whistle for a foul, or if the ball is otherwise out of play, the Umpire may award a penalty or increase the severity of the penalty if the hit is by a member of the fouling team or cancel the penalty or decrease its severity if the hit is by a member of the team fouled.
-If the ball that is struck intentionally after the whistle endangers a person or horse, the Umpire is encouraged to exact a Penalty 10.
+If the ball that is struck intentionally after the whistle endangers a person or horse, the player may be immediately ejected in accordance with Rule 33.b(2)(a), which allows the Umpire(s), at their sole discretion, to award a red flag and eject that player for the remainder of the game for that player's first offense. - 28.
+IMPROPER USE OF MALLET a...INTERPRETATION: The offside backhand stroke can be hooked during the wind-up of the swing, but always below the shoulder level of the player hitting.
+Such hooking is not allowed on the near side backhand stroke.
+If the backhand stroke on the offside is accidentally hooked by an opponent's mount, it shall not be considered a foul, unless the player was otherwise fouling.